History of Delaware: 1865–1899

 After the Civil War, Democratic governments continued to dominate the South and imposed explicitly white supremacist regimes in the former slave states.
 The Delaware legislature declared blacks to be second-class citizens in 1866 and restricted their voting rights despite the Fifteenth Amendment, ensuring continued Democratic success in the state throughout most of the nineteenth century.
 Fearful that the 1875 Civil Rights Act passed by Congress might establish social equality, Delaware legislators passed Jim Crow laws that mandated racial segregation in public facilities and effectively codified the state's tradition of white supremacy.
-The state's educational system was segregated by operation of law.
 Delaware's segregation was written into the state constitution, which, while providing at Article X, Section 2, that "no distinction shall be made on account of race or color", nonetheless required that "separate schools for white and colored children shall be maintained."

 1900–present

 In 1952, Gebhart v.
 Belton was decided by the Delaware Court of Chancery and affirmed by the Delaware Supreme Court in the same year.
 Gebhart was one of the five cases combined into Brown v.
 Board of Education, the 1954 decision of the United States Supreme Court which found racial segregation in United States public schools to be unconstitutional.

 The result of the Gebhart and Brown litigation was that Delaware became fully integrated, albeit with time and much effort.
 The white supremacist Bryant Bowles raised $6,000 and founded the National Association for the Advancement of White People (NAAWP) to oppose the rulings.
 Bowles briefly attracted nationwide attention for leading a pro-segregation boycott of Milford High School.
 A mass meeting in Milford in October 1954 attracted a crowd of 3,000 people.
 Bowles encouraged a boycott to protest the integration of schools after eleven black students were enrolled in the previously racially segregated school.
 Only 456 out of 1562 students attended the next day, and the movement gained traction in the nearby town of Lincoln, where 116 of the 146 pupils in the local elementary school boycotted in solidarity.
 Mass protests continued in Milford; the school board eventually ceded to the protestors, expelling the black students.
 Several weeks later, Bowles was arrested for "conspiring to violate the state education law by leading a boycott at Milford’s integrated high school".
 The Attorney General later took action to revoke the NAAWP's corporate charter in September 1955.
 However, the ensuing unrest, which included cross burnings, rallies, and pro-segregation demonstrations, contributed to desegregation in most of Southern Delaware being delayed for another ten years.
 School segregation in the state would not end until 1967.